 The Particular Light In Ice

-The Particular Light In Ice is my most recent novel, finished in April 2020.
+The Particular Light In Ice is my most recent novel, finished in 2020.
 It was inspired by a woman who stood behind me in the checkout line at the grocery store on a summer day in 2019.
-It was midday on a weekday and this woman was wearing silver jeans and a pair of diamond studded sneakers.
-I have a good eye for things.
-Those sneakers, somewhat garish as they were, looked very expensive.
+It was midday on a weekday and this woman was wearing silver-threaded jeans and a pair of diamond studded sneakers.
+I have a good eye for things; those sneakers, somewhat garish as they were, screamed money.
 Later that day I did some online research and discovered that Jimmy Choo sold a diamond-studded running shoe, aptly named, The Diamond, for just shy of $5000.
 The picture on Jimmy Choo’s website matched my memory of the woman’s runners.
 I wondered, who was that women in the grocery store check-out line going about her normal routine decked out in silver jeans and diamond studded sneakers?
 This novel, The Particular Light In Ice is my answer to that question.

 Read An Excerpt: